ymktmk/ymktmk/README.md

 ### Hi there 👋

-I'm Tomoki Yamaoka
+I'm Tomoki Yamaoka ! working for a Fashion Tech Company !!
-Japanese University student

 I'm interested in Linux Container, Network, Cloud